 If you are looking for a business podcast that is a mix of interviews, courses, and case studies from big names in the business, then you might want to try Mixergy.

-Rise Podcast is a weekly show that features meaningful conversations with the world’s most iconic business leaders.
+The Rachel Hollis Podcast is a show that features meaningful conversations with the world’s most iconic business leaders.
 It is hosted by Rachel Hollis, a New York Times bestselling author, motivational speaker, and CEO mogul.

 The main goal of this podcast is to provide actionable tips and techniques that entrepreneurs can use to grow their businesses.
 It aims to deliver insights into how you can be successful in the business field you have chosen.